Leo-Meg/MASTER-2-INTERNSHIP---SNOMED-CT-Translation-Experimentation/README.md

-# MASTER-2-INTERNSHIP---SNOMED-CT-Translation-Experimentation
+# Master-Thesis-SNOMED-CT-Translation-Experimentation

-Here is the Drive link to read the PDF of my research paper **"Study of the combination of an LLM and a knowledge structure for the translation of SNOMED CT: Empirical analysis of the in-context learning approach with multiple examples"** in which I discuss in detail the work presented in this GiHub.
+Here is the Drive link to read the PDF of my master thesis and internship report  **"Study of the combination of an LLM and a knowledge structure for the translation of SNOMED CT: Empirical analysis of the in-context learning approach with multiple examples"** in which I discuss in detail the work presented in this GiHub.

 https://drive.google.com/file/d/1I07BEdlnb28KJsSy678N0l73ES4TqJ3_/view?usp=sharing